Quick Loader

 Quick Loader (Quick as in less configuration) is used to import data from various file formats into Salesforce Org with support for flexible field mapping, parsing different date formats, and more.

-In the next few versions, Brobench will also support full-featured Dataloader with support for saved profiles, multiple runs, etc., Go through the below video guide for an overview of Quick Loader.
+In the next few versions, Brobench will also support full-featured Dataloader with support for saved profiles, multiple runs, etc. Go through the video guide below for an overview of Quick Loader.

 Steps